 Amy would find out soon enough through the gossip mill that Levi was handsome if I didn’t answer her now.
 And if she found out that way, she’d read something into it, like I was being the lady who doth prosteteth too much, and assume that I was embarrassed about harboring feelings for him and never leave me the hell alone about it ever again.

 “He is,” I told her.

 She gasped in excitement.
 “I knew it.
 You going to see him again?”

 She elbowed me in the ribs.
 “What do you mean you have no idea?
 How’d it go?
 Did he ask for your number?”

 How’d it go?
-God, what a loaded question.
+What a loaded question.

 “He asked for my number,” I told her.

 She squeed in response.